Lennardj/homelab-blog/README.md

 ---

-## 💬 Interview Talking Point
+## 💬 Design Insight

-> “I designed this system to be resilient rather than deterministic.
+This platform was designed to be **resilient rather than deterministic**.

-> Instead of relying on timing assumptions, I implemented retry-based convergence so the platform can stabilise even on constrained hardware.”
+Instead of relying on fixed timing assumptions (e.g. `kubectl wait`), the system uses:
+- Retry-based execution
+- Progressive readiness checks
+- Idempotent operations

+This allows the platform to **converge to a working state**, even on slow or resource-constrained infrastructure.

 ---